MoenMi/notes/classes/st553/0-matrix-algebra-primer.md

 A **square matrix** is a matrix for which the number of rows is equal to the number of columns.

 A **symmetric matrix** is a matrix for which $a_{ij} = a_{ji} \forall i, j$.
+- If a matrix is symmetric, it must also be square

 **Diagonal elements** are the elements of a square matrix for which the row and column locations equal.